Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Prevention is the best medicine when it comes to jumping up in greeting.
 If you and your dog have been through an obedience course, things will be easier!
 Any time someone comes to the house, command your dog to sit before they have a chance to jump up.
 Offer treats and praise, your dog will learn that not jumping is a positive thing.

 Training your dog to sit to greet people will take patience.
 Your dog is excited to see whoever it is at the door.
 Reward them for even ten seconds of good behavior.
 Try to stay calm and don't shout or wrestle the dog.
 They may see this as play.
 You may need to use training disks (a set of linked disks that make a loud clatter when dropped) or even a small water pistol to interrupt your dog's excited behavior and give you the chance to issue a command to sit.
-With patience and consistency, your dog will learn to associate an unpleasant experience, the noise of the disks or a squirt of water in the face, with jumping up.
-Sitting and behaving will be rewarded with attention, treats, and affection.

 Some dogs may be jumping up to gain your attention.
 It's a good technique.
 It can be very hard to ignore a large dog jumping at you!
 But if you can completely ignore your dog, no eye contact, no pushing, and no shouting, you may find that his attention jumping starts to fade after a few weeks.